 This Ford recall follows a 2008 recall for the same problem.
 Combined, Ford has now recalled more than 14 million cars to install a fused harness to prevent further problems with the switch.

 The National Highway Traffic Safety Administration (NHTSA) warned consumers to pay attention to warning signs that could signal a possible problem with the cruise control deactivation switch, including brakes lights that stop working; dashboard ABS/brake lights that turn on; inability to switch out of park; cruise control systems that stop working; or cruise control systems that cannot be activated.

-At Morgan & Morgan, our auto accident attorneys can help you work to recover compensation you may need after getting injured.
-Our product liability attorneys can also investigate your claim.
+At Morgan & Morgan, our attorneys can help you work to recover compensation you may need after getting injured.
 Contact us today.